snap-stanford/snap-python/doc/source/reference/GetNodeClustCfAll.rst

 Return value:

 - :class:`TIntFltH`: a hash table of int keys and float values Clustering Coefficients.
-Keys are node IDs, values are the node's computed clustering coefficients.
+Keys are node ids, values are the node's computed clustering coefficients.

 The following example shows how to calculate the clustering coefficient for nodes in